sbalayan1/vending_machine/README.md

 **Bugs:**

-    - When certain coins run out in the till, the application stops
+    - When certain coins run out in the till, the application stops -> fixed